adwayish/velvet-sheet/README.md

 <!-- You can use this experiment sheet to keep track of your tasks, and your results in the same place.
 using ipython notebook this is possible.
-Also, an advantage of using is that you can put your experiment sheet under source control and track the history of your experiment. -->
+Also, an advantage of using is that you can put your experiment sheet under source control and track the history of your work. -->

 ## Requirement
 1. [ipython notebook][3]